weiwei2285762217/ChatGPT-Python-Applications/README.md

 - Please refer to the `requirements.txt` for dependencies.
 - Run this command in terminal to install the required modules : `pip install -r requirements.txt`
+- Paste your OpenAI API keys in `pass.yml` file. ( How to get API keys? : [Video]() )
 - star this repository(top right corner) in order to access the api used in this repository

 <br>